stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 ```

 The `sample` command can run chains in parallel or sequentially.
+The `num_cores` argument specifies the maximum number of processes which
+can be run in parallel.
 When all chains have completed without error, the output files need to be
 combined into a single output.